LSWarss/dockingFormatter/README.md

 - [x] Processing compound
 - [x] The lowest from affinity for mode
 - [ ] Print all modes with the same affinity
+- [ ] Test on bigger number of files